A strong earthquake shakes the Indonesian island of Java, without any reports of casualties - ExBulletin

 The Indonesian Meteorology, Climatology and Geophysics Agency said there was no risk of a tsunami, but warned of the possibility of aftershocks.

-Indonesia, a seismically active archipelago with 270 million people, is vulnerable to seismic disturbances due to its location on major geological faults known as the “Ring of Fire” in the Pacific Ocean.
+Indonesia, a seismically active archipelago with a population of 270 million people, is vulnerable to seismic disturbances due to its location on major geological faults known as the “Ring of Fire” in the Pacific Ocean.

 A 5.6-magnitude earthquake last year killed about 600 people in the city of Cianjur in West Java.
 It was the deadliest in Indonesia since the 2018 earthquake and tsunami in Sulawesi killed more than 4,300 people.